Atrial Fibrillation Ablation

 used for preventing stroke have their own risks.
 People on certain blood thinners

-control symptoms.
-It isn't intended to eliminate the need for blood thinners to prevent
+failure and stroke.
+However, it may not eliminate the need for blood thinners to prevent

 Many people with AFib take medicines to help control their heart rate or heart rhythm.